 Celebrating our staff and our patients

-Covid-19 impacted on every one of us, in so many different ways.
+Covid-19 impacted every one of us, in so many different ways.

 There are so many incredible stories to share.
-Here are some of the highlights, from where we’ve appeared on national media through to the best bit – our patients recovering from Covid-19 and heading home to their friends and families.
+This page shows just some of the highlights, from where we’ve appeared on national media through to the best bit – our patients recovering from Covid-19 and heading home to their friends and families.

 Our recovered patients